appleneko2001/NekoPlayer-Alpha/README.md

 # NekoPlayer Alpha
 ## !
-Project still incomplete and unstable, could be use QT instead !
+Project still incomplete and unstable, could be use QT & C++ instead on future updates !

-An music player with Material design.
+An WPF music player with Material design.
 UI are referenced from Google Play music.

 ## Features